 This course is a comprehensive review of cardiac resuscitation for healthcare professionals.
 The course provides a review of Basic Life Support for all age groups, advanced cardiac life support, and pediatric advanced life support.
 At the end of the course, licensed healthcare providers are eligible to receive Certification in BLS-Healthcare Provider, ACLS, and PALS for the American Heart Association.
-Three hours lecture.
-Three hours credit.
+Three hours credit